 Has your career path changed since graduation?

 My original career goal was to become a criminal barrister.
 However, after the first year of my degree and studying the contract law module, which I thoroughly enjoyed, I realised that civil law was also a very interesting area.
 As I progressed through the course I undertook work experience in both criminal and commercial law in solicitors firms and with barristers.
 I am now about to become a qualified commercial solicitor.

 What is the most difficult thing which you have faced in your career?

 I think the most difficult thing I have faced in my career was the transition from academic work at university to the practical reality of life as a trainee solicitor.
-I studied the LPC at Plymouth University which was of great benefit to me in terms of the real work that I would be carrying out as a trainee, but my training contract has been an even bigger learning curve!
+I studied the LPC at the University of Plymouth which was of great benefit to me in terms of the real work that I would be carrying out as a trainee, but my training contract has been an even bigger learning curve.